hhuang2088/localStorage-one-page-app/README.md

 ## Introduction

-- Store key/value pairs locally within the client web browser
+- Stores key/value pairs locally within the client web browser
-- Persists after the browser is refreshed/closed/navigated away from
+- Key/value keys persists after the browser is refreshed/closed/navigated away from
 - Data doesn’t need to be transmitted to the remote web browser
 - Compatible across all major web browsers
 - Can be used to remember login usernames